marios-code-path/path-to-springboot-3/observation/README.md

 ## Tempo - Micrometer Tracing

-To get our traces over to tempo, this example will use [micrometer tracing](https://micrometer.io/docs/tracing) that ships traces over to Tempo.

-With help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [micrometer bridge for Brave, we can ship traces to Tempo directly from micrometer.
+This example will use [Micrometer tracing](https://micrometer.io/docs/tracing) that ships traces over to Tempo.
+With help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [micrometer bridge](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges) for Brave, we can ship traces to Tempo directly from Micrometer.
 In order to use this, however we must include both the bridge and the underlaying API that bridge will use.

 Dependencies to use Brave Tracing from micrometer:
 ```xml